 Talk to us now

-We will listen to what’s going on for you, and can talk you through all of the options available to you for support in your local area, online or over the phone.
+We will listen to what is going on for you, and talk through options for support in your local area, online or over the phone.

-Call us on Freephone 0808 8020 133
+Call us free on 0808 8020 133

 When you have done this, it will open a chat window where you and the Adviser can type messages to each other.
-This chat window is completely private and secure, and you can request a transcript or links to be sent to you afterwards if you would like.
+This chat window is completely private and secure.Start chat now

 Live chat is only available to users in England, Scotland and Wales.
 If you are outside of these areas, you can access online support via Gambling Therapy.

 If for any reason you have issues with your internet connection while using live chat, please press ‘Retrieve Message’.
 Do not refresh the page.
 If you still have problems connecting, you can also call us free on 0808 80 20 133.

 In an emergency, or if you or someone else is in danger, please dial 999.